ltubia/run_analysis/README.md

 It is not needed to download zip file as this function does it by itself and stores it in a temp file.

 ######Note 2:
 For the sake of simplicity and optimization, not all steps are executed in the above order.
-They are executed in the following one:
+Instead, they are executed in the following one:

 1. Download file
 2. load common files for both train and test data: features and activiy labels.